reposense/RepoSense/docs/user_guide.md

 - Bookmarking: By clicking the hyperlink icon on the top right corner, a link to the report with all the tooltip settings will be generated and copied to user’s clipboard.

 ### Chart Panel
-The chart panel contains two type of indicators:
+The `Chart Panel` contains two type of indicators:
-- ramp charts
+- ramp chart
-- total contribution bars
+- total contribution bar

 #### Ramp Chart
 To illustrate frequency and amount of contribution in the same graph, and also allow easy comparison between each entry, we implemented a new type of visualization.
-This is referred as the **Ramp Charts**.
+This is referred as the `Ramp Charts`.

 Below are a few examples: